-General requirements for the range, resolution and accuracy of humidity measurements are given in Volume I, Chapter 1, Annex 1.A.
-The uncertainties listed in the table are requirements, not performance of any particular instruments.
+General requirements for the range, resolution and accuracy of humidity measurements are given in Part-Volume I, Chapter 1, Annex 1.EA.
+The achievable uncertainties listed in the table refer to are requirements, not performance of any particular instruments.
 In practice, these uncertainties are not easy to achieve, even using good quality instruments that are well operated and maintained.
-In particular, the psychrometer in a thermometer shelter without forced ventilation, still in use, may have significantly worse performance.
+In practice, these are not easy to achieve.
+In particular, the psychrometer in a thermometer shelter without forced ventilation, still in widespread use, may have significantly lower performance worse performance.
 Even modern electronic humidity instruments can suffer drift that is significant relative to the requirements.

 For most purposes, time constants of the order of 1 min are appropriate for humidity measurements.
-The response times readily available with operational instruments are discussed in 4.8.1.
+The response times readily available with operational instruments are discussed in section 4.8.1.4.9.